Kyriosity/read-write/README+/.net/README+/cs-hints.md

 enum FundamentalStatesOfMatter
 {
     Unknown, // implicitly = 0,
-    Solid, // won't be assigned by default, e.g. to a motor coolant Liquid,
+    Solid, // won't be assigned by default, e.g., to a motor coolant Liquid,
     Gas,
     Plasma